Olive groves surrounding Boville Ernica and in the distance Monte S. Germano

 The mosaic is traditionally attributed to Florentine painter Giotto, a main contributor to Italian Renaissance.
 He rarely made mosaics, which he regarded as an old-fashioned, time-consuming type of art, whereas Filippo Cavallini, his Roman rival, continued the tradition with his works at S. Maria in Trastevere.

 The mosaic was placed in a chapel Mons.
 Simoncelli built for his family.
 It was not the only decorative element which came from S. Pietro Vecchio because two statues of saints and two reliefs portraying angels (you can see one of them in the image used as background for this page) were part of funerary monuments by Andrea Bregno, one of the finest sculptors of late XVth century Rome.
-You may wish to see the monument to Pope Pius II, attributed to Bregno, which was initially located in S. Pietro but later moved to S. Andrea della Valle.

 In 1941 a Christian sarcophagus dated IVth century was found in the countryside near Boville.
 It was moved to S. Pietro Ispano and utilised as an altar.
 Today it is placed in a way it can be properly admired because it is a very fine work of art with an unusual and well executed decorative pattern depicting a gate.
 It includes one of the first reliefs portraying the Nativity scene with almost all elements of its traditional iconography (the shepherds, the Magi, the donkey and the ox, the hut and the star).